CRYPTOCOCCUS LATEX AGGLUTINATION TEST

 Shipping

-Ship on dry ice or frozen packs for next day service.
+Ship on dry ice for next day service.
+Frozen ice packs may be substituted if sample is shipped the day of collection.
 Monday-Friday delivery

 -